LBHackney-IT/lbh-adrs/MTFH/Accepted/Integration-with-mmh.md

 ### Disadvantages:
 - Tightly coupled services (if Assets is down, RepairsHub is down)
 - Driving further down the “API hops” route
-- Lose out on EDA advantages
+- Lose out on EDA advantages for this integration specifically

 ### Variation Option 1a